sphuang25/portfolio-collab-memory/docs/assignments/assignmentp5.md

 #### 5. Lack of Purpose within the Profile Section
 - **Flaw**: Users questioned the purpose of the profile section, as it currently only displays goals.
 Additionally, clicking the username at the top did not have any functions
 - **Why It Occurs**: The profile section lacks features or integrations that would make it more purposeful.
-- **Suggestions for Improvement**: Profile section could include profile pictures, bio, goals, etc. (more different aspects just so users can feel like they are making a profile).
+- **Suggestions for Improvement**: Profile section could include inalized the integration of the intended AI usage.
 Additionally, the "Hello, ____" section could lead to the Profile Instead
 - **Level**: Conceptual
 - **Severity**: Moderate

+### Finalize Implementation
+#### Fixed "Lack of Purpose within the Profile Section" clicking of the Username
+We were able to take Mia's concern into account and removed the Profile section from the tabs and included it instead to the top right corner of the webpage.
+This now allows for the Profile and anything related to the user itself to be in one section.